dotpot/Custom-String-Parser/README.md

 <pre><code>17
 </code></pre>

-<h3>This is very generic, so you can parse practically any structure.</h3>
+<h4>This is very generic, so you can parse practically any structure.</h4>

+<h3>Unit tests</h3>
+This library suppose to be fully unit tested.
+So if you want to participate keep that in mind.

+<h3>Feature ideas ( not yet implemented )</h3>
+* Regex based parsers possibility.
+* Grouped regex based parsers possibility.
+* XPath based parsers possibility.
+* Filtering out results by parser name.